 In addition, Vitamin C is vital for the proper metabolism of Vitamin D. These two vitamins work together, and a deficiency in Vitamin C can lower Vitamin D levels significantly.

-- Manganese, another Foundation Supplement in the Save Our Bones Program, is plentiful in raspberries – almost half the RDA can be found in one cup.
+- Manganese, another Foundation Supplement in the Osteoporosis Reversal Program, is plentiful in raspberries – almost half the RDA can be found in one cup.
 Manganese is essential for the synthesis of connective tissue found in bone, and this mineral protects against bone demineralization.
 Manganese also plays a role in fatty acid metabolism.
 Speaking of fatty acids…

 - You don’t usually think of Omega-3 Fatty Acids when you consider fresh fruit, but amazingly, raspberries actually contain these essential fats.
 Omega-3 fatty acids fight inflammation, and it’s been scientifically proven that Omega-3s increase calcium absorption and maintain bone density.2